Comfort (what does this mean?)

 Today, we will fly from Puerto Maldonado to Cuzco and acclimatise to the high altitude with a stroll around the city, a melting pot of Spanish and Inca influences, rich in history and legend.
 Visit a coca tea shop - tasting included - then holler and haggle at the colourful San Pedro market.
-Top off the stay here with a trip out to the fortress of Sacsayhuaman.

 See woolly llamas and locals dressed in brightly coloured traditional clothes on a trip through the spectacularly terraced Sacred Valley, or Wilcamayo, as the Incas called it.
 Stay overnight in the ancient Inca town of Ollantaytambo, famed for its remarkable street layout and impressive nearby ruins.

 Reach the mountain village of Aguas Calientes by train and prepare to be awed by the first view of Machu Picchu.
 Enjoy a guided tour and be sure to have cameras ready - these ruins are seriously photogenic.
 Spend the rest of the day exploring the citadel at leisure, perhaps making the climb up Wayna Picchu for extraordinary views of this magical site.